vermeer-corp/.github/README.md

 Export a Simulink project to a format for distribution to other Simulink projects.

-#### Prettier Code Format

-Run the opinionated code formatter Prettier on repository files, adding a default config if necessary.

 #### Reload Model Parameters

 Reload parameters in one or more Simulink models defined in a repository.